pixie-io/docs.px.dev/content/en/02-installing-pixie/02-setting-up-k8s/01-minikube-setup.md

 ## Verify

-Run `minikube dashboard` or `kubectl get nodes` to verify your cluster is up and running.
+Run `kubectl get nodes` to verify your cluster is up and running.
+Run 'kubectl config current-context` to verify that K8s is pointing to your cluster.

 ## Deploy Pixie